Walid-Ahmed/imageclassifierSuite/README.md

 ![Sample curve output from training cats vs dogs dataset](https://github.com/Walid-Ahmed/imageclassifierSuite/blob/master/sampleImages/result_dog.png)

-# VI-Train on large ataset using Keras fit_generator
+# VI-Train on large dataset using Keras fit_generator
 Not all the datasets that you will be using for training will be small to fit your memory.
-For example the the sport classification dataset( curated by Anubhav Maity) has xxx  images and only resized to 224px*224px.
+For example the the sport classification dataset(included in this repo ) has 14,405   images and  resized to only 224px*224px.
 If you try to load this  whole dataset to memory in any list like structure , you will most likely face memory issues.

-python trainClassifier_flow_from_large_data.py    --EPOCHS 25   --width 224 --height 224 --channels 3  --datasetDir SportsClassification --networkID Resnet50 --BS 16  --verbose True
+'''python trainClassifier_flow_from_large_data.py    --EPOCHS 25   --width 224 --height 224 --channels 3  --datasetDir SportsClassification --networkID Resnet50 --BS 16  --verbose True'''

 # VII-Others
 ## Use K-NN to build a classifier cat vs dog